-2 - Vulnerable Person Reports (VPR)/Adult Protection concerns (AP) audit covered 32 cases consisting of 16 VPR and 16 AP concerns for each year.
+b) Vulnerable person reports (VPR) /adult protection concerns (AP) audit covered 32 cases consisting of 16 VPR and 16 AP concerns for each year.
 All of the AP concerns progressed to ASP Inquiry and none of the VPD progressed to ASP processes.

 The results evidenced that the screening process appears to be working well and within timescales.
-Several referrals (50% in 2018/19 and 53% in 2019/20) were open cases.
-In general, most areas were well evaluated above 70% with 1 exception in 2018/19.
+A number of referrals (50% in 2018/19 and 53% in 2019/20) were open cases.
+In general most areas were well evaluated above 70% with 1 exception in 2018/19